November 20th, 2019

 Tawkiyah is Senior Director of Housing and Community Strategy at Habitat for Humanity International.
 She oversees Habitat’s Neighborhood Revitalization and Aging in Place initiatives, around housing innovation, economic mobility and community power building.
 She has previously worked at the NYC Department of City Planning, where she led the Southern Boulevard Study in the southern Bronx.
 Prior to DCP, Tawkiyah worked with several NYC non-profits focused on sustainable community development, environmental justice and industrial retention.

-On November 20, Fellows were invited for drinks and discussion on the history of the community planning process in New York City.
+On November 20, we gathered for drinks and discussion on the history of the community planning process in New York City.

 Over the past half century, New York City residents have advocated for greater representation in the planning process.
 Through the creation of community boards, power over land use decisions was decentralized.
 As major redevelopment projects now reshape neighborhoods, community boards provide greater representation and a seat at the planning table.